Arduino Sleep Modes and How to use them to Save the Power

 • Factories, electronics products and personal use

 In the above setup to demonstrate Arduino Deep sleep modes, the Arduino is plugged into the USB ammeter.
 Then the USB ammeter is plugged into the USB port of the laptop.
-Data pin of the DHT11 sensor is attached to the D2 pin of the Arduino.
+The data pin of the DHT11 sensor is attached to the D2 pin of the Arduino.

-The code start by including the library for the DHT11 sensor and the LowPower library.
-For downloading the Low Power library follow the link.
-Then we have defined the Arduino pin number to which the data pin of the DHT11 is connected and created a DHT object.
+The code starts by including the library for the DHT11 sensor and the LowPower library.
+For downloading the Low Power library, follow the link.
+Then we have defined the Arduino PIN to which the data pin of the DHT11 is connected and created a DHT object.

 #include <dht.h>